AxelGoetz/website-fingerprinting/README.md

 ├── data
 │   ├── cells - Contains all of the raw traces.
 Consists of a list of pairs (packetSize, 1 if outgoing else -1) │   └── knn-cells - All of the processed traces with all of the features for the kNN attack (refer to [features.md](feature-extraction/features.md) for more info).
-├── feature-extraction - All of the source code to extract features for different models from the raw traces ├── report - Several different reports but the most important one is the final report.
+├── feature_extraction - All of the source code to extract features for different models from the raw traces ├── feature_generation - Used to automatically extract features from the raw traces ├── report - Several different reports but the most important one is the final report.
 ├── .gitignore
-├── INSTALLATION.md
 ├── README.md
 └── requirements.txt
 ```